- How do I join the league?

 Who do I contact if I have a problem?

 Before you do anything, talk to your captain.
 If the problem is team related, he should be able to solve the problem best.
 If he cannot, send an E-mail to the board member who you think can best help you.
+Best to start with the division representitive then the league director.
 Please understand that the board members are volunteers, and have jobs and lives of their own.
 Allow them a couple of days to respond to your E-mail.
 Please do not call board members at home.

 Please see our Sponsorship FAQ page for questions reguarding sponsorship.

 Disclaimer: Information on this page is subject to change.
-The FCAHA will not be liable for any incorrect data that may appear on this page.
+The FCHL will not be liable for any incorrect data that may appear on this page.